• Art magazine

 This timeless saying applies in a special way to photography.
 Our brain is able to perceive even the smallest nuances in the eyes, which is why they are of crucial importance in portrait shots.

 The experienced photographer Guido Karp has earned an excellent reputation in the art of portrait and developed a variety of valuable tips to make the eyes of his models shine.
 A remarkable trick that has proven itself is to simply ask the model to stretch your tongue out.
-This small, playful element not only relaxes the face, but also leads to amusing moments, which then reflect in the eyes and ultimately make their portrait photos appear alive and expressive.
+This small, playful element not only relaxes the face, but also leads to amusing moments, which can then appear in the eyes against mirrors n and ultimately their portrait photos appear alive and expressive.

 Look at this post on Instagram